Recent Graduate's Success

 Mobile Computing (Option)

-This module aims to provide students with knowledge in the design, development, and evaluation of cloud-connected mobile applications using industry standard tools and guidelines.
+This module provides students with the opportunity to develop knowledge in the specification and development of connected ‘data-driven’ mobile applications, using industry standard tools and guidelines.

-Mobile device platforms – smartphones - provide a rich development experience with direct access to a number of pervasive sensors such as GPS, camera, proximity, NFC and multiple network connectivity channels.
+Mobile device platforms, such as smartphones can provide a rich development experience with direct access to a number of pervasive sensors such as GPS, camera, proximity, NFC and multiple network connectivity channels.
 These sensors are used as building blocks for lifestyle-supporting mobile applications in areas such as health, fitness, social, science, and entertainment.
 Such applications are now seen as part of the everyday fabric of life.
-Students will learn how to develop topically-themed mobile applications that consume cloud-connected web services.
+Students can learn how to develop topically-themed native mobile applications that consume RESTful web services.
 Data privacy and security issues are discussed throughout the module.
-Access to smartphone technologies globally, feature phone vs. smartphone comparison and users of such devices, access constraints to data and other services - such as local government and banking.

 Parallel Computing (Option)